raspberrypilearning/lego-robot-face/en/step_11.md

 --- task ---

 Then create a list of objects that the classifier can recognise.
-You can adjust the `threshold` later to make the classifier more or less accurate with it's recognition.
+You can adjust the `threshold` later to make the classifier more or less accurate with its recognition.

 --- code ---
 ---